 Energy-efficient electronics and HVAC systems are embedded into the green practice movement to promote environmental sustainability.
 Green practices include purchasing Energy Star-rated appliances and equipment made from repurposed materials using low-emission processes.

-The ideal green HVAC technology should control all or a combination of the following criteria:
+The ideal green HVAC system should control all or a combination of the following criteria:

 - Affordable or within your budget